-Non-segmented mLDP functions with ASBRs directly connected or connected via an IGP domain, as shown in Figure 58: ASBRs using EBGP without IGP.
+Non-segmented mLDP functions with ASBRs directly connected or connected via an IGP domain, as shown in the preceding figure.

 3.18.5.8 OAM

 LSPs are unidirectional tunnels.
 When an LSP ping is sent, the echo request is transmitted via the tunnel and the echo response is transmitted via the vanilla IP to the source.
 Similarly, for a p2mp-lsp-ping, on the root, the echo request is transmitted via the mLDP P2MP tunnel to all leafs and the leafs use vanilla IP to respond to the root.